chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 - `load_data_for_imputation_estimation_w_time_trends.R`
 - `load_data_for_imputation_estimation.R`

-### Step 2: Model Training and Bootstrap Estimation
+### Model Training and Bootstrap Estimation

-#### XGBoost Model Training
+#### Step 1: XGBoost Model Training

-To train the XGBoost models, determine optimal parameters, and estimate a final model using the best parameter combination, go to `Code/Analysis/Imputation_Xgboost/Main/Training/` and run:
+To train the XGBoost models, find optimal hyperparameter configurations, and estimate final models using optimal parameter combinations, go to `Code/Analysis/Imputation_Xgboost/Main/Training/` and run:

 ```bash
 sbatch sbatch_models_training_imputation_xgboost.sh
 ```
+The bash script generates out-of-sample predicted outcomes and errors from cross-validation using pre-treatment data and predicted counterfactual low-access status in the absence of dollar store entry using post-treatment data, based on the empirical sample of block groups.

+Before running the SBATCH script, the following placeholders or arguments should be updated:

 **Configuration Notes:**
 - Adjust SBATCH `--mem` parameter based on model type (approx. 30 GB in rural models and 100 GB in urban)
 - Set `--export=model_geography` to specify Urban or Rural models
-- Update `--mail-user=useremail` with your email address
+- Update `--mail-user=useremail`, replacing `useremail` email address
-- Update `--qos=accountname-b` with your account username
+- Update `--qos=accountname-b`, replacing `accountname` with account username
-- If not using SLURM, you can adjust the R scripts to run on your local machine with sufficient memory and processing capabilities.
-- Update file paths as necessary.
+- Update file paths in R scripts as necessary.

-**Email and Account Settings**
-Before running the SBATCH script, update the following placeholders:
-- `useremail` → your email address
-- `accountname-b` → your cluster account name

-#### Bootstrap Procedure
+#### Step 2: Bootstrap Procedure of XGBoost

-For statistical inference, we generate bootstrapped standard errors and confidence intervals by repeatedly implementing the training procedure across 499 bootstrap samples, where block groups are sampled at the census-tract level.
+For statistical inference, we generate bootstrapped standard errors using 499 bootstrap samples.
+Block groups are resampled at the census-tract level, and the entire training procedure is repeated for each sample.

 Open `Code/Analysis/Imputation_Xgboost/Main/Bootstrap/` and run: